-76. A person can only have standing as an "interested person" in relation to the clearance procedure where the DPA is of the opinion that that person has a real and substantial interest in the matter.
+76. A person can only have standing in relation to the clearance procedure where the DPA is of the opinion that that person has a real and substantial interest in the matter.

 Clause 30 - Power to make, and effect of, determinations